felixdorn/nest/README.md

 ### For

-For indicates for how long an event lasts.
+For indicates how long an event lasts.

 ```
 for one hour